 Professor Satchin Panda, who led the study, said: “Most of the advice is, ‘you have to change nutrition, and you have to eat a healthy diet.’
 But many people don’t have access to healthy diets.
 So the question is, without access to a healthy diet, can they still practice time-restricted feeding and reap some benefit?”

-The protective effects were maintained even during “cheat days” when the mice were allowed unrestricted food over the weekends.
-This means an occasional lapse won’t do the dieter any harm.
+The protective effects were maintained even during “cheat days” when the mice were allowed unrestricted food over

 Research is catching up to the conventional wisdom from traditional medicine which dictates that we must eat food at the same time, sleep and wake up at the same time and follow a rigid discipline.
 But, today these ideals have been forgotten mostly to facilitate convenience and our lifestyle which is different from what our ancestors followed.
 Ayurveda dictates strict timing for eating and many other rules on eating food called ‘food sadhana’.
 Sadhana is a sanskrit term for spiritual practice; that is focused and enriches your life.
 Sadhana takes you from limitation to liberation.
-The practice or sadhana of wholesome cooking is the only sadhana that takes us through a complete cycle, from the earth and back to earth.
+The practice or sadhana of wholesome cooking is the only sadhana that takes us through a complete cycle, from the

 The importance of food and its relation to one’s growth is outlined even in the vedas which precedes many ayurvedic texts.
 Vedas maintain that food is primarily of plant origin, and dependent upon the earth’s minerals, and supplemented by natural foods provided by animals like milk and honey which can be obtained without slaughtering animals.

 What we eat from nature is also within us.
 We are the air, water, soil and light of this planet.
 Every grain of sand, mountain range, river, and leaf contains the same elements.
 The food body of the universe is our personal food body.